jigx-com/jigx-docs/docs/Administration/Organization Settings/Invites.md

 ### Sending an invite in a specific language

-When sending out invites to users to join your organization and access your app, you can determine which language the invite must be sent in provided you have created an invite template in that language.&#x20;
+When sending out invites to users to join your organization and access your app, you can determine which language the invite must be sent in provided you have created an invite template in that language.

 ![Invite language selection](https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/wrsGi5UfWDh-CFJ_FWSGs_jm-langinvite.png "Invite language selection")